Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Introduction

 While this extension may appear as a natural generalisation of the magnetic quiver proposal for unitary Chern--Simons theories~\cite{Marino:2025uub}, combined with known results on orthosymplectic magnetic quivers in higher-dimensional Type II setups~\cite{Cabrera:2019dob,Bourget:2020gzi,Akhond:2020vhc,Akhond:2021knl,Sperling:2021fcf,Hanany:2022itc}, the present 3d Chern--Simons setting offers a key advantage: the proposed magnetic quivers can be tested explicitly.
 Unlike in the higher-dimensional cases, where independent computations of moduli spaces are typically unavailable, supersymmetric index computations, and Hilbert series limits are accessible here.
 The availability of these tools not only enables consistency checks, but also renders them necessary, as they provide crucial information about the global form of the gauge group and its transformation under brane duality moves, data not captured by the brane configurations themselves.

-This analysis reveals several subtleties and open questions, including ambiguities in global structure and the emergence of unexpected dualities.
-These challenges echo puzzles in 3d mirror symmetry for orthosymplectic quivers~\cite{Cremonesi:2014uva,Cabrera:2017ucb,Harding:2025vov,Bennett:2025zor}, many of which also originate from brane systems with O3 planes~\cite{Feng:2000eq}.
+This analysis reveals several subtleties.
 The present work is therefore exploratory in nature and represents a first step toward a systematic understanding of orthosymplectic Chern--Simons theories through magnetic quivers.\\

 The remainder of the paper is structured as follows.
 Section~\ref{sec:OSp_setting} introduces the theories under consideration.
 Section~\ref{sec:CSM_dualities} discusses 3d $\mathcal{N} \geq 3$ Chern--Simons matter dualities, their brane realisations, and the necessary fugacity maps.
 Two fundamental duality moves are identified, forming the basis for validating the magnetic quiver construction.
 Section~\ref{sec:magnetic_quivers} presents the derivation of magnetic quivers for a specific class of brane systems, with detailed examples supported by perturbative checks in Appendix~\ref{app:indices}.
-Section~\ref{sec:puzzle} examines a more subtle case beyond this class, highlighting structural puzzles and the potential need for unconventional operator counting.
+By analysing these specific cases, three possible situations that can occur in arbitrarily long quivers of this family are outlined, together with the required fugacity map.
+Furthermore, the second part of this section presents the generalisation to circular quivers and, finally, to 3d $\Ncal=3$ theories, where however no computation can be performed to validate the results, which therefore must be considered as conjectures.
 Conclusions and open questions are summarised in Section~\ref{sec:conclusions}.
+Additional background and computational details are collected in the appendices.